IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

    based protocols (e.g., NETCONF or RESTCONF) using the TE tunnel YANG data model {{!I-D.ietf-teas-yang-te}}.

    This document defines a YANG data model {{!RFC7950}} that augments the RPC defined in {{!I-D.ietf-teas-yang-te}}.
-The use of this RPC is complimentary to the configuration of a TE tunnel path in "compute-only" mode, as described in {{!I-D.ietf-teas-yang-te}}.
+The use of this RPC is complementary to the configuration of a TE tunnel path in "compute-only" mode, as described in {{!I-D.ietf-teas-yang-te}}.

-   The YANG data model definition does not make any assumption about whether that the client or the server implement a "PCE" functionality, as defined in {{?RFC4655}}, and the Path Computation Element Communication Protocol (PCEP) protocol, as defined in
+   The YANG data model definition does not make any assumption about whether the client or the server implement a "PCE" functionality, as defined in {{?RFC4655}}, and the Path Computation Element Communication Protocol (PCEP) protocol, as defined in
    {{!RFC5440}}.